Recommendation Letter Instructions | Suraj Rampure

 As a result, 80%+ of the letters I write each year are for students who served on my course staff at some point (GSI/IA/TA/tutor), as those are the students I interact with the most and have the most first-hand knowledge of.
 The few other students I end up writing letters for are students who did extremely well in class and/or went above and beyond in some way.
 That being said, if you don’t fall into one of these categories, don’t pre-reject yourself - still ask me first!

-I only need these materials ~one month before your earliest deadline.
+- I only need these materials ~two weeks before your earliest deadline.
 Make sure to tell me clearly when your earliest deadline is!

 The information you should use for me is below.